-Eco-Approach and Departure (EAD) has been considered as a promising eco-driving strategy for vehicles traveling in an urban environment, where signal phase and timing (SPaT) and geometric intersection description (GID) information are well utilized to guide the vehicles passing through the intersection in a most energy efficient manner.
-Previous studies by the authors formulated the optimal trajectory planning problem as finding the shortest path on a graph model where the nodes define the reachable states of the host vehicle (e.g., speed, location) at each time step, the links govern the state reachability from previous time step, and the link costs represent the energy consumption rate due to state transition.
-This method is effective in energy saving, but its computation efficiency can be enhanced by machine learning techniques.
-In this paper, we propose an innovative Deep Learning-based Queue-aware Eco-Approach and Departure (DLQ-EAD) System for a Plug-in Hybrid Electric Bus (PHEB), to provide an online optimal vehicle trajectory considering both the downstream traffic conditions (i.e. traffic lights, queues) and vehicle powertrain efficiency.
-Based on the optimal solutions from the graph-based trajectory planning algorithm (GTPA), a deep neural network (DNN) is developed to learn the optimal speed for the next time step given the current vehicle state.
-The trained DNN can provide energy efficient trajectory with high computational efficiency and it can be easily adapted to dynamic changes in surrounding environment.
-To address the effect of downstream traffic, a queue prediction model is further developed using data from on-board radar, CVs, along with signal information from SPaT message.
-The proposed queue prediction model is of pragmatic significance, even under low penetration rate of CVs.
-A comprehensive simulation study in microscopic traffic modeling software PTV VISSIM showed that the proposed DLQ-EAD can achieve 18.7% - 24.0% energy efficiency improvements for a single PHEB over various traffic congestion levels.
+Eco-Approach and Departure (EAD) has been considered as a promising eco-driving strategy for vehicles traveling in an urban environment, where information such as signal phase and timing (SPaT) and geometric intersection description is well utilized to guide vehicles passing through intersections in the most energy-efficient manner.
+Previous studies formulated the optimal trajectory planning problem as finding the shortest path on a graphical model.
+While this method is effective in terms of energy saving, its computation efficiency can be further enhanced by adopting machine learning techniques.
+In this paper, we propose an innovative deep learning-based queue-aware eco-approach and departure (DLQ-EAD) system for a plug-in hybrid electric bus (PHEB), which is able to provide an online optimal trajectory for the vehicle considering both the downstream traffic condition (i.e. traffic lights, queues) and the vehicle powertrain efficiency.
+Based on optimal solutions obtained from the graph-based trajectory planning algorithm (GTPA), a deep neural network (DNN) is developed to learn the optimal vehicle speed for the next time step given its current state.
+It is demonstrated that the trained DNN can provide energy-efficient trajectories with high computational efficiency and high flexibility adopting to dynamic changes in the surrounding environment.
+To address the impact of downstream traffic, a queue prediction model is further developed using data from radars and connected vehicles (CVs), as well as signal timing data from SPaT messages.
+A comprehensive simulation study in the microscopic traffic modeling software PTV VISSIM shows that the proposed DLQ-EAD can achieve 18.7%-24.0% energy efficiency improvements for a single PHEB on various traffic congestion levels.
 The proposed queue prediction model can be of practical significance even at low penetration rates of CVs.
-Specifically, additional energy savings can be further improved by 2.0%-8.2% can be further achieved with 20% vehicles in the network.
+Specifically, additional energy savings of 2.0%-8.2% can be further achieved with 20% vehicles in the network.

 Fei Ye, Peng Hao, Guoyuan Wu, Danial Esaid, Kanok Boriboonsomsin, Zhiming Gao, Tim LaClair, Matthew Barth